sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 in the load filter menu.
 If the filter is reset, then reloaded from the load filter menu, the results should reappear in the message list.

+### FILTER-T01: Create a Filter from the Saved Filter List

+Test Procedure:

+1. Go to the list of saved filters in the setttings view.
+2. Tap on the Edit then '+' buttons to create a new filter
+3. Before setting the name, change the sub-criteria for sender address.
+4. Go back to the main form and enter a name.
+5. Tap on the save button.

+Post-conditions:

+1. The filter should save without creating an error.
+2. In the main message list, the filter should be visible in the menu.

 ## iCloud (@me) Integration